Loops on schemes and the algebraic fundamental group: A Lefschetz type theorem

 \section{A Lefschetz type theorem}

 \mylabel{General Lefschetz}

 The \emph{Lefschetz Hyperplane Theorem} gives a strong relation between the homology of a projective complex manifold $X$ of dimension $n\geq 2$ and the homology of an ample divisor $D\subset X$.
 The original arguments appear in \cite{Lefschetz 1924}, Chapter V, Section III.
-Analogous statements for fundamental groups were first obtained by Bott \cite{Bott 1959}: The induced map $\pi_1(D,x_0)\ra \pi_1(X,x_0)$ is bijective for $n\geq 3$, and at least surjective for $n\geq 2$.
-The latter statement extends to projective schemes $X$ over arbitrary ground fields $k$: According to \cite{SGA 2}, Expos\'e XII, Corollary 3.5 the map $\pi^\alg_1(D,x_0)\ra \pi^\alg_1(X,x_0)$ is surjective provided that $\depth(\O_{X,a})\geq 2$ for each $a\in X$.
-If $X$ is additionally \emph{Cohen--Macaulay}, i.e., at every point $a\in X$ the equality $\dim(\O_{X,a})=\depth(\O_{X,a})$ holds, the above can be iterated and one finds a surjection $\pi^\alg_1(C, x_0)\to \pi^\alg_1(X, x_0)$, where $C\subset X$ is a connected projective curve.
+Analogous statements for fundamental groups were first obtained by Bott \cite{Bott 1959}: The induced map $\pi_1(D,x_0)\ra \pi_1(X,x_0)$ is bijective provided $n\geq 3$, and at least surjective if $n\geq 2$.